ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 9. Click the **I have read the Master Service Agreement** checkbox and click **Place Order**.
 10. Your new storage allocation should be available in a few minutes.

-**Note**: By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
+**Note**: By default, you can provision a combined total of 250 {{site.data.keyword.filestorage_short}} volumes.
 To increase the number of your volumes please contact your sales representative.
 Read about increasing limits [here](managing-storage-limits.html).

 For the limit on simultaneous authorizations please see our [FAQs](File-Storage-FAQ.html)